Frequently Asked Questions

 put her forward is an ‘Unsung Stories’ commission from Heritage Open Days, which is run by the National Trust.
 ‘Unsung Stories’ commissions are made possible by additional support from players of People’s Postcode Lottery.

-Why are there up to 25 new statues being made?
+Why were there 25 new statues being made?

-The concept for put her forward is inspired in part by Caroline Criado-Perez’s 2016 article in the New Statesman, outlining that, out of 925 public statues in the UK, only 25 are of non-mythical, non-royal statues. put her forward asks people to think about the representation of women in public, by asking who they would nominate for a statue, so together we can try to match that number of statues.
+The concept for put her forward was inspired in part by Caroline Criado-Perez’s 2016 article in the New Statesman, outlining that, out of 925 public statues in the UK, only 25 are of non-mythical, non-royal statues. put her forward asks people to think about the representation of women in public, by asking who they would nominate for a statue.

 What does this have to do with heritage?

 We took the definition of heritage as ‘valued objects and qualities such as historic buildings and cultural traditions that have been passed down from previous generations’ and wanted to fast-forwards to thinking what would be the heritage of today.
 To ask someone ‘which woman would you nominate?’ reflects a whole zeitgeist of values, ideas and concerns of our society at this point in time.
-Who knows if in future we will recognise the same kinds of positive impacts?
+Who knows if in future the same kinds of positive impacts will be recognised?
 Who knows if we will even define ‘woman’ in the same way?
 The 3D printed figure will be a heritage legacy of our society today.

 We also feel that part of what’s powerful about Heritage Open Days more widely is how open and inclusive it is, that it doesn’t have a set definition of heritage but that they allow local people across the country to decide, ‘this is our heritage’.

 Why were nominations for living woman?